 - Oral communication

-Given the above, it is possible to sketch the following areas, which are most suitable for a legal career:
+Given the above, it is possible to sketch out the following areas that will aid students in preparing for a legal career:

 Reading, Writing, and Research